Chapter 6: No Story Left Behind

 If the discomfort feels too strong at any point, stop for the day.
 Check in with whoever’s got your back.

-Some stories will be short, and that’s okay.
-What matters is completing the moment.
+Some will be short, and that’s okay.
+What matters is capturing the moment.

-Here’s an example of a short memory I wrote:
+Here’s an example of a short memory I wrote.
+Notice how it’s complete, even though it’s not very long:

 It still bothers me how I confiscated weapons from Iraqi civilians who hadn’t done anything wrong.
 I remember one guy in particular.
 He was just another middle-aged Iraqi local passing through our checkpoint.
 I used my limited Arabic to ask him if he had any weapons in his car.
 He shook his head no. I asked him to open the glove compartment, but he seemed confused and nervous.
 That’s when I noticed the barrel of a rifle poking out from under the passenger seat.
 I remember thinking, "Ahh shit, c’mon dude... why not just say something?"
 The old man didn’t seem like a threat, but I couldn’t take any chances.
 I pointed my rifle at him and called to my squad leader for backup.
 It was uncomfortable to watch him get increasingly worried because, in my gut, I didn't sense he was a 'bad guy'.
 He looked like a father.
 It didn't hit me until later that I might’ve been taking away his ability to protect his family.
 I just couldn't risk him using that weapon against one of my team.

 That’s it.
 That’s a complete memory.
-Notice how I focused on what actually happened—what I did, what I saw, and what I felt in the moment.
-I didn’t include a lot of my later thoughts or judgments, except for a brief mention in the first and second-to-last sentences.
+I wrote about what actually happened—what I did, what I saw, and what I felt in the moment.
+I left out most of my later thoughts and judgments, except for a quick mention at the start and near the end.

-For now, the goal is to focus on the moment itself: what happened, what you felt in your body, and what was happening in the environment around you.
+For now, the goal is to focus on the moment itself: what you felt in your body, and what was happening in the environment around you.

-Later in the series, we’ll reflect on what these past events meant to us.
-Right now, the focus is on capturing the raw memory.
+We’ll dive deeper later on what these events meant to us.
+For now, just capture the raw memory.
 This isn’t about blaming or judging ourselves—or anyone else.
-Just write what actually happened.
+This is about honoring what actually happened.

 It doesn’t matter if your memory fills three pages, three paragraphs, or three sentences.
 Write what you can remember.
 Focus on the physical sensations in your body and the external facts.
-Try to leave out 'After Action Review' type thoughts, unless they were part of the moment itself.
+Leave out 'After Action Review' type thoughts, unless they were part of the moment itself.

 Final Notes